sarandis10/WindSurf-Ecommerce-P4/README.md

 # 1.0 To Run the app
 1.1 Go on the backend folder and run the commands:
-    • pipenv shell – takes you to the python shell
+    *  pipenv shell – takes you to the python shell
-    • python manage.py runserver -  to run the server
+    *  python manage.py runserver -  to run the server
-    • on the client forder run yarn && yarn start
+1.2 On the client forder run yarn && yarn start

 Now you can Navigate on the site.